 Your city leaders want to hear from you!
 What questions or concerns do you have?
 You can post them on Open Town Hall and we will get answers for you!

 The City of South Salt Lake is starting up Neighborhood Advisory Committees.
 The intent of NAC's are to create a line of communication between residents and city hall.
 They do not replace public hearings at planning commission or city council meetings but offer another venue to become involved in the community.
 They meet every quarter for at least an hour at city hall.
 If this is something you would like to take part in please contact Jennifer at 801-646-6757.

 Mayor Cherie Wood is interested in what you have to say!
-She invites citizens to have a conversation with her the first Monday of every month.
-Available times are from 4-6 p.m.
+She is available for appointments Monday through Friday 8 AM to 5 PM.
+Also, known as Monday's with the Mayor; she invites citizens, local businesses and employees to visit with her the first Monday of the month where she has extended her business hours to 6 PM.
 Call 801-464-6757 for an appointment.

 $50,000 REWARD for information leading to the arrest and conviction of the person responsible for the murder of Sherry Black.
 Anyone with information on the case can call police at 801.412.3633.
 For information click HERE.